Has the spooky habit of ghosting seeped into nonprofit business practices?

 In this day and age when people are constantly on their devices – texting, emailing, and occasionally using their phones to actually speak to people – it seems amazing to me that professionals no longer feel the need to be accountable to others.

 So do me a favor.
 If you see your actions reflected in this blog, please remember that Casper may have been a friendly ghost, but that ghosts aren’t courteous professionals.

 *No offense to all of the dog catchers out there.
 My own dog, Frank, was rescued from the street by one of these heroes which is how he found his way into our home!

 Frank the dog!

 Pat Libby is a San Diego nonprofit consultant and philanthropy consultant.
-Her executive search consulting services have been helping organizations find leaders for 20 years.
+Her executive search consulting services have been helping organizations find leaders for more than three decades.
 Find out more about Pat's services here, or contact her today for a free consultation.